Close Menu

 Burr’s wealth grew slowly through the ’90s and 2000s as he built his reputation in comedy clubs.
 Early career earnings stayed modest—maybe $50,000-100,000 annually from club gigs and small acting roles.

 The 2010s marked his financial breakthrough.
-“Breaking Bad” exposure led to better opportunities while his podcast gained traction.
-Annual earnings jumped to $500,000-1 million range as multiple income streams developed.
+“Breaking Bad” exposure led to better opportunities, while his podcast gained traction.
+Annual earnings jumped to the $500,000-1 million range as multiple income streams developed.

 Recent years represent his peak earning period.
 Netflix specials provide million-dollar paydays, consistent touring generates $3-5 million annually, and high-profile acting roles command six-figure fees.
 His current annual income likely exceeds $5 million across all projects.